-“Broken English: Allegories of Media Ruin in the Digital Age,” in Artists’ Moving Image in Britain after 1989, ed.
+“Broken English: Allegories of Media Ruin in the Digital Age,” in Artists’ Moving Image in Britain since 1990, ed.
 Erika Balsom et. al. (New Haven: Yale University Press, 2019).
 Forthcoming.

 “Ways of Seeing After the Internet,” Millenium Film Journal 67 (Spring 2018), 62-73.

 “Cut to Cute: Fact, Form, and Feeling in Digital Animation,” Conversation with filmmaker and artist Peggy Ahwesh, Experimental and Expanded Animation , ed.
 Nicholas Hamlyn and Vicky Smith (London: Palgrave MacMillan, 2018.

 “A Machine in the Garden.”
 Review of The Experience Machine: Stan VanDerBeek’s Movie-Drome and Expanded Cinema (Cambridge, MA: MIT Press, 2015), Oxford Art Journal (March 2018).